- What You Need To Start A Fire

-- Place the excelsior fire starter (or the fire starter of your choice) at the center of the where you want the fire.
+- Place 2 excelsior fire starters (or the fire starter of your choice) at the center of the where you want the fire.
 If using a fireplace grate, then place this below the grate.

 - Strike your single match and light the fire starter.

-- Place a couple pieces of kindling directly above the heart pine in the shape of an X. Use additional kindling if required.
+- Place a couple pieces of kindling directly above the fire starter in the shape of an X. Use additional kindling if required.